sgrishchenko/reselect-utils/docs/guides/structured-and-sequence-selectors.md

 ]);
 ```

+`Bound Selector` is described [here](/guides/bound-and-adapted-selectors#bound-selector).
 Now if you have next state, you will receive next result:

 ```typescript
 const state = {